Josh-Owen/CountDownTextView/README.md

 CountDownTextView is a lightweight library used to implement simple countdown's which can be stopped, started, paused and resumed.
-The widget extends [TextView](https://developer.android.com/reference/android/widget/TextView) behaviour and can be styled as and how you wish and includes a comprehensive list of callbacks for every possible event you might need to intercept.
-Out the box it comes with a default animation blend which can be switched out to an animation of your choosing or disabled entirely.
+The widget extends [TextView](https://developer.android.com/reference/android/widget/TextView) behaviour and can be styled as and how you wish.
+The library also includes a comprehensive list of callbacks for every possible event you might need to intercept in addition to a default animation blend which can be switched out to an animation of your choosing or disabled entirely depending on your requirements.

 ![](Images/preview.gif)